akipingu/powergene/README.md

 chamber variability.
 It’s built for pragmatic trial planning, MSc-level teaching, and reproducible research workflows.

-This package is the extention of a simulation based power analysis framework from [Kipingu et. al 2025](https://doi.org/10.1186/s12936-025-05454-y).
+This package is an extention of a simulation based power analysis framework developed by [Kipingu et. al 2025](https://doi.org/10.1186/s12936-025-05454-y).
 Therefore, all parameter values for the examples below are taken directily from the same study.
-Visit [Kipingu et. al 2025](https://doi.org/10.1186/s12936-025-05454-y) for more information and description regarding simulation-based power analysis.
+Visit [Kipingu et. al 2025](https://doi.org/10.1186/s12936-025-05454-y) for more information and descriptions regarding simulation-based power analysis.

 ## Installation